xformation/reactOak-plugin/README.md

 ## Setup

-1. Change current director to api.
+1. Change current directory to api.
 2. Duplicate `.env.example` as `.env` and configure.
 3. Run `npm install` in the `api` directory with Terminal.
 4. Run `npm run dev` for development.